Skip Navigation and Go To Content

 Genomic and metabolic studies

 Collaboration with Vanderbilt University and University of North Carolina and others has allowed genotyping on the MEGA chip of most of the CCHC participants.
-Other studies include RNASeq studies looking at the progression of diabetes in terms of changes in gene expression and epigenetics.
+Other research includes RNASeq studies examining the progression of diabetes in terms of changes in gene expression and epigenetics.
 Metabolic studies include lipid panels and a large lipidomic database.

 COVID-19 studies